How to slow down time on your wedding day

 This is the only time I’m going to say these words:

 Don’t be optimistic.

-Always overestimate how long things are going to take.
+Always overestimate how long things might take.

 2/ Batch the formalities

-Pack your overnight bags and honeymoon case a couple of days ahead.
+Pack your overnight bag and honeymoon case a couple of days ahead.
 Take the covers and labels off your outfits and lay everything out ready to put on the night before.
 Write your thank you cards and wrap any gifts the weekend before.
 Pay your suppliers the moment you get their invoice.

-When thinking about what needs doing on the day, ask yourself: Do I need to do this?
+For the things that can only be done on the day, ask yourself: Do I need to do this?
 If not, ask someone else to do it for you.
 That’s exactly what your wedding party and suppliers are there for!

 5/ Be efficient with your photography